arramac/ArramacScratch/query.md

 ##.NET and JSON Mapping
-The mapping between .NET objects and JSON documents is natural - each data member field is mapped to a JSON object, where the field name is mapped to the “key” part of the object and the “value” part is recursively mapped to the value part of the object.
+The mapping between .NET objects and JSON documents is natural - each data member field is mapped to a JSON object, where the field name is mapped to the "key" part of the object and the "value" part is recursively mapped to the value part of the object.
 Consider the example below.
 The Family object created is mapped to the JSON document as shown below.
 Vice versa, the JSON document is mapped back to a .NET object.

 **C# Class**